AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 In addition to tokens that work universally, you can use two tokens that work only with the Waterfall chart: *{%Diff}* and *{%Absolute}*.
 The first one returns the difference between points and the second one returns the absolute value of a point.

-In the following sample, these tokens are used to change the default text of tooltips, including titles:
+In the following sample, these tokens are used to change the text of tooltips, including titles:

 ```
 // configure tooltips